localcloud-dev/localcloud-agent/README.md

 # LocalCloud | Server Agent

-[LocalCloud](https://localcloud.dev) is an open source alternative to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS.
+[LocalCloud](https://localcloud.dev) is an alternative to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS.
 [LocalCloud](https://localcloud.dev) is even more - a multi-cloud deployment platform with autoscaling, CI/CD, TLS certificates, VPN and localhost tunnels without any vendor lock-in.
 Deploy web and IoT projects on virtually any cloud provider/Raspberry Pi in minutes.

 More info about the project: [localcloud.dev](https://localcloud.dev)